timdeklijn/blog/content/posts/01-creating-this-blog.md

 git submodule add <theme-repository> themes/<theme-name>
 ```

-Since each themae has a different configuration and setup, the easiest way to apply the theme is to copy `theme.toml`
+Since each theme has a different configuration and setup, the easiest way to apply the theme is to copy `theme.toml`
 from the `themes` folder to `config.toml` in the main folder of the project.

 ``` shell script
 cp themes/theme.toml config.toml
 ```

-Add a new post
+A new post can be added by manually creating a Markdown file, but an faster solution is to use the following command:

 ``` sh
 hugo new posts/<name-of-post>.md
 ```

+This ensures that a header containing metadata is added to the Markdown file.
+Notice the `draft = true` flag.
+This
+signals hugo to not include this markdown file into the build that will be published.
+It will however be visible in
+a development server.

-When done editing the posts, run the following command to build the website:
+When the post is finished, run the following command to build the website and run a development server:

 ``` sh
 hugo server -D
 ```

+The development server show all files that are in the `content` folder of your blog, also files with `draft` set to
+`true`.
+When making changes to files the server will rebuild the website on save.

 If the site looks good enough to be published, close the server using `CTRL-C`.